microsoft/ai-freezer-monitor/README.md

-# Scientific Freezer Temperature Monitor
+# IoT Freezer Temperature Monitor
 This tutorial covers everything you'll need to build and run your own freezer temperature monitor and alert system.
 We'll cover how to build the device, setting up a free online database, flashing code onto the device, monitoring the database and sending email alerts.
+The components used in this project can measure temperatures as low as -200 celsius.

 This project takes about 60 to 90 minutes to build.